Courses Taught

 Business Analytics II

-Business Analytics II focuses on various models commonly employed in business analytics, such as regression analysis, forecasting models, and optimization techniques.
-This class highlights interdisciplinary business analytics applications and presents complex, robust, and adaptable methodologies for predictive analytics.
+Business Analytics II focuses on various models commonly used in business analytics, such as regression analysis, forecasting, and optimization techniques.
+This class highlights interdisciplinary applications of business analytics and presents complex, robust, and adaptable methodologies for predictive analytics.

 Financial Derivatives

 Financial Derivatives is designed to introduce students to the theoretical and practical aspects of financial futures, options, and other derivatives.
-The course covers the mechanics of derivatives markets, the various types of available derivative investments, and provides an introduction to the determination of derivative product values.
+The course covers the mechanics of derivatives markets, the various types of derivative investments available, and provides an introduction to determining derivative product values.

 Principles of Finance

-Principles of Finance is designed to introduce students from all business disciplines to finance.
-The course begins with a general overview and then explores concepts such as financial securities and techniques used in financial decision-making in depth.
+Principles of Finance is designed to introduce students from all business disciplines to the field of finance.
+The course begins with a general overview and then explores, in depth, concepts such as financial securities and techniques used in financial decision-making.
 Topics covered include the time value of money, debt and equity valuation, capital structure, cost of capital, raising and returning capital, and capital budgeting.

 Financial Institutions

-Financial Institutions focuses on measuring and managing the fundamental risks faced by banks.
-By the end of this course, students will be able to assess interest rate and liquidity risks, as well as understand the benefits and drawbacks of securitization.
+Financial institutions focus on measuring and managing the fundamental risks faced by banks.
+By the end of this course, students will be able to assess interest rate and liquidity risks and understand the benefits and drawbacks of securitization.

 Money and Capital Markets

 Money and Capital Markets is a comprehensive course designed to introduce the structure of capital markets.
-It begins with a general overview and then explores concepts such as financial securities and markets, along with techniques used in financial decision-making.
+It begins with a general overview, then explores concepts such as financial securities and markets, as well as techniques used in financial decision-making.

 Economics of Personal Finance